n3rdopolis/rebeccablackos/README.txt

   Xwayland is also included, which allows X applications to run.

-  There are also other Wayland Desktop environments that are usable: Enlightenment, and Gnome Shell Wayland, Kwin, Wayfire, and Sway, aside from the default
+  There are also other Wayland Desktop environments that are usable: Enlightenment, Gnome Shell Wayland, Kwin, Mate, Sway, and XFCE aside from the default
   Weston Desktop shell.

   The kernel is compiled without VTs enabled.